o3de/o3de.org/content/docs/user-guide/features/platforms/android/configure-project.md

 ## Handling assets on Android {#android-configure-asset-loading}

- Working with Android in Lumberyard can be complicated because of the restrictions of the Android platform, which affects how Android application packages \(APKs\) are built and deployed\.
+ Working with Android in O3DE can be complicated because of the restrictions of the Android platform, which affects how Android application packages \(APKs\) are built and deployed\.
 Different asset deployment configurations can greatly affect performance during your development process, so make sure that you select the one that's right for your use case\.
-This section helps break down what options are available, when they're most appropriate, and how you configure your Lumberyard project in order to support each\.
+This section helps break down what options are available, when they're most appropriate, and how you configure your O3DE project in order to support each\.

  These are the asset modes that are available modes for asset deployment to devices:
 + `configuration_default` - assets are packed according to the build configuration: